nikcbg/kitchen_packer_AWS/README.md

 ```
 ==> Builds finished.
 The artifacts of successful builds are:
 --> amazon-ebs: AMIs were created:
-us-east-1: ami-0a0b0c0d0e0f0 (note this ami is made up for security purposes)
+us-east-1: ami-079c3b1b38309f925

 ```
-- After the AMI is created you need to use the newly created AMI (ami-0a0b0c0d0e0f0) in your `.kitchen.yml` file so your test can pass successfully.
+- After the AMI is created you need to use the newly created AMI (ami-079c3b1b38309f925) in your `.kitchen.yml` file so your test can pass successfully.

 - Next you need to set up your testing environment.